acdh-oeaw/wisski2rdfproxy/README.md

                         indentation to use for the python models (default: 4 spaces) -ee endpoint_id [exclude_field ...], --endpoint_exclude_fields endpoint_id [exclude_field ...]
-                        NOT IMPLEMENTED YET: a path id for which to generate an endpoint, followed by 0 or more of its fields that should be excluded from the endpoint return value. any fields not in this list will be included by default. embedded fields can be specified like this: "person field1 field2.*" etc -ei endpoint_id [include_field ...], --endpoint_include_fields endpoint_id [include_field ...]
+                        NOT IMPLEMENTED YET: a path id for which to generate an endpoint, followed by 0 or more field paths that should be excluded from the endpoint return value. any fields not in this list will be included by default.
+  -ei endpoint_id [include_field ...], --endpoint_include_fields endpoint_id [include_field ...]
-                        NOT IMPLEMENTED YET: a path id for which to generate an endpoint, followed by 0 or more of its fields that should be included in the endpoint return value model -o OUTPUT_PREFIX, --output-prefix OUTPUT_PREFIX
+                        NOT IMPLEMENTED YET: a path id for which to generate an endpoint, followed by 1 or more field paths that should be included in the endpoint return value.
+  -o OUTPUT_PREFIX, --output-prefix OUTPUT_PREFIX
                         file prefix for the python model and SPARQL query fields that will be generated for each endpoint (default: print both to